FootGear Facts is Supported By Its Audience. As An Amazon Associate We Earn From Qualifying Purchases, at No Extra Cost To Our Readers! Learn More

 • STI evolution foam midsole

-See also Best Squash Shoes For Wide Feet
+See also Best Golf Shoes for Wide Feet: Mens and Womens

 The thirty-two lashed Melancon snowboard boot concentrates solely on authentic function and limiting embellishments.
 Having a traditional lacing system that is durable and easy to fine-tune.
 It’s made up of an STI Evolution midsole that helps prevent lightweight shock, joined with the sure-footed grip of the performance Rubber outsole.